n1ru4l/envelop/README.md

 ## Write your own plugin!

-Envelop plugins are just objects with functions, that provide contextual implementation for before/after of each phase, with a flexible API.
+Envelop plugins are just objects with functions, that provide contextual implementation for before/after each phase, with a flexible API.

 Here's a simple example that allows you to print the execution params: